 Sixty-eight students, from Deer Isle-Stonington High School, George Stevens Academy and the Harbor School in Blue Hill, Bucksport High School, Vinalhaven High School, and Mt.
 Desert Island High School, attended this year.
 Instructors included: Patrick Quinn (blacksmithing), Anna Low (book arts), Ellen Wieske (metals), Chris Leith (textiles), and Heather McCalla (wood).

-Studio Based Learning was supported this year by Parker Poe Charitable Trust and Haystack’s jackandharriet Fund.
+Studio Based Learning was supported in 2016 by Parker Poe Charitable Trust and Haystack’s jackandharriet Fund.
 Mentor Program

 is a follow-up activity of Studio Based Learning

 , which links local high school students with area artists who incorporate the studio experience into local arts curricula throughout the school year.
 Mentorships provide an intensive educational environment – the mentor concept is frequently cited as a great way to engage adolescents – one that not only can increase students aspirations, but provide an integrated and challenging educational experience.
-From January – early April, 2016 Haystack offered its 18th annual Mentor Program
+From January – early April, 2017 Haystack is offering its 19th annual Mentor Program

-in which students worked with area artist mentors in an individualized and intensive setting.
-Thirteen students from three area high schools – Deer Isle-Stonington, George Stevens Academy, and the Bucksport High School– participated in workshops with professional artists over several weekends.
-2016 mentors included: Mark Bell (porcelain clay/wheel-throwing), Robin Cust (metals/jewelry), Chris Leith (textiles), Susan Webster (mixed media/graphics), and Eric Ziner (blacksmithing).
+in which students are working with area artist mentors in an individualized and intensive setting.
+Students from three area high schools – Deer Isle-Stonington, George Stevens Academy, and the Bucksport High School– participated in workshops with professional artists over several weekends.
+2017 mentors included: Kyra Alex (textiles), Mark Bell (porcelain clay/wheel-throwing), Sarah Doremus (metals/automata), Carole Ann Fer (porcelain clay/wheel-throwing), Katy Helman (digital photography), Julie Morringello (lamps/lighting), Amelia Poole (textiles/eco-printing) Susan Webster (mixed media/graphics), Ellen Wieske (metals/jewelry), and Eric Ziner (blacksmithing).

 Each year the Mentor Program culminates with an exhibition of student and mentor work at Haystack’s Center for Community Programs.